Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 A good retreat offers just the right mix of activities and downtime and it’s not “one size fits all.”
 Whether it’s a one-day mini-retreat or a full week-long experience, I am always sure to mix in plenty of both.
 This is a great time to gather your friends and rent a cabin together.
 I’ll take care of the rest, including food, activities, meditation, and workshops.
 I spend time with you in advance ensuring you have an experience you’ll never forget.

-The great thing is about all of these practices is that it’s accessible to everyone, no matter your ability level, age, race, or belief system.
-You’ll get the most benefits with an experienced guide, but if that isn’t an option for you because of location or resources, give it a try alone.
-Nature exists where ever you are; just take a look around.
+The great thing about these practices is that they are accessible to everyone, regardless of ability level, age, race, or belief system.
+You’ll get the most benefits with an experienced guide, and while Mindful Café is thrilled to offer these experiences, it's worth noting that Yosemite Yoga & Wellness also provides forest bathing excursions.
+If a guided session isn’t an option for you because of location or resources, try it alone.
+Nature exists wherever you are; just take a look around.

 ABOUT THE AUTHOR...